Understanding the Importance of 'Access to Justice' Within a Free and Democratic Society

 An orderly, as opposed to chaotic, civilized democratic society requires a system of law that works for, and is seen as working for, the citizens of that society.
-The citizens need to perceive that the justice system is able to function so to ensure that genuine truth can be revealed and the application of law to that truth will occur.
+The citizens need to perceive that the justice system functions in a manner that supports, encourages, and enables, the revealing of genuine truth and that the laws of society will be applied to the genuine truth.
 Unfortunately, as stated in Hryniak v.
 Mauldin, 1 S.C.R.
-87, obtaining the opportunity to obtain, or receive, a genuinely fair hearing and application of the law is becoming more and more difficult in Canada:
+87, obtaining the opportunity to obtain, or receive, a genuinely fair hearing where genuine truth is presented to a fact finder, such as judge or jury, who then apply the law is becoming more and more difficult in Canada.
+Accordingly, legal cases, wherein people are unable to afford to adequate legal representation and unable to present the genuine truth may, and likely is, leading to injustice involving false facts, misapplication of the law, and unjust outcomes.
+Specifically in Hyniak, the Supreme Court said:

 Ensuring access to justice is the greatest challenge to the rule of law in Canada today.
 Trials have become increasingly expensive and protracted.
 Most Canadians cannot afford to sue when they are wronged or defend themselves when they are sued, and cannot afford to go to trial.
 Without an effective and accessible means of enforcing rights, the rule of law is threatened.
 Without public adjudication of civil cases, the development of the common law is stunted.